Oh why, hello there!

 Because it really is.

 And envy?
 Doesn't feel very good either.
 (Don't be fooled by envy's cute, big eyes!!!!)
 Nothing sucks the joy out of creating when you are constantly comparing yourself to others.
-People who are doing the SAME thing as you ... or WORSE:
+Thoughts like ... people are already doing the SAME thing as me, only BETTER!

 Remember how happy you were with the way your job was going until you saw some one else have MORE success than you and then envy took over?